By Kimaya Singh and Dr. Paul Jerard, E-RYT 500, YACEP

+Is Yoga for anger management realistic?
 How can Yoga help people with anger management?
 Every person feels anger at some point.
-It is a natural emotion that has its roots in jealousy, hatred, outrage or frustration.
+It is a natural emotion that has its roots in jealousy, hatred, outrage, or frustration.
 Regardless of its cause, anger has negative effects on the body and must learn to be controlled.
-There are yoga poses that help to redirect energy and reduce anger.
+There are Yoga poses that help to redirect energy and reduce anger.

 Ardha Dhanurasana (Half Bow Pose)